 One of the most popular sites to create courses on is Udemy.com.
 This is one of the best online teaching jobs out there.
 This could easily become one of the best second jobs for you!

 7. Start a Youtube Channel

-There are lots of teacher accounts that are doing well on Youtube – have a look at what kind of videos they are doing and which ones are popular.
+Many teacher accounts are doing well on Youtube – look at what kind of videos they are doing and which ones are popular.